-asked the Secretary of State for Transport when he expects to publish his transport White Paper.
+asked the Secretary of State for Defence when he expects to publish the defence White Paper.

 The statement on the Defence Estimates for 1982 was published last Tuesday.